WJ714/Bridginggap-flux/README.md

 - 📊 The [FLUXNET2015](https://fluxnet.org/data/fluxnet2015-dataset/) dataset includes data collected at sites from multiple regional flux networks.
 - 🚀 The [next generation](https://fluxnet.org/2024/09/17/announcing-the-fluxnet-data-system-initiative/) of global, open, and accessible FLUXNET data will be available soon.
 ### 🎯 Tutorial outcomes
-- Knowledge: FLUXNET data products
+- Knowledge: Understand FLUXNET data products, including data structure and key variables
-- Comprehension: data structure and variables in FLUXNET data; understanding study sites (e.g. long-term trends, seasonal patterns ...)
+- Comprehension: Interpret the structure and meaning of variables in FLUXNET datasets
-- Application:
+- Application: Collaborate in groups to utilize FLUXNET data from various study sites
-- Analysis:
+- Analysis: Explore temporal trends in meteorological and flux data at selected study sites

 ### 📘 Tutorial Guide
 - R script `FLUXNET.rmd`